 G major tunes have become my comfort zone since I’ve had the most practice with them, but I’m already noticing other keys starting to feel less foreign.
 It’s fascinating how pattern recognition builds on itself—each new tune seems to teach me something that makes the next one just a little bit easier.

-- Dixie Hoe Down Darol Anger greeting video on ArtistWorks
+- Dixie Hoe Down Darol Anger greeting video on ArtistWorks, learned in December

 - Sandy River Belle Brittany Haas exchange video on ArtistWorks, she originally learned from a banjo player